Words in Place is an ongoing, roving, collaborative project that was featured at the Henry Art Gallery in Seattle in Summer 2014.

-Words in Place aims to interrupt passive cultural attitudes towards public space by activating specific spaces with poems referencing those spaces.
-The project affirms that words not only reflect, but actually create the world around us, and that poetry (and art in general) can and should have social agency.
+Words in Place is a collaborative project that creatively disrupts passive cultural attitudes towards public space through emplaced poetry and story, activating public spaces with language referencing those spaces.
+The project affirms that language not only reflects, but actually creates the world around us.

-2 – I interview the poet in the chosen place.
-You can see the questions we discuss here.
+2 – I interview the person in their chosen place.

-3 – The poet writes a poem in response to the chosen place.
+3 – The person writes a poem or creates some other response to the place and our conversation.

-4 – The poem is worked into a visual/verbal piece to be placed in the chosen place.
+4 – The entire interaction is transformed into a temporary visual/verbal artwork in the public place.

-It is clear that place influences poetry.
-This project investigates how that equation might be upended — how poetry might influence place, and what physical forms that influence might take.
+It is clear that place influences people, their lives and their art.
+This project investigates how that equation might be upended — how people and their art might influence place.

-You will find on this website interviews with poets, photographs of visual interventions, and, of course, poems.
+You will find on this website interviews with poets and other people, poems, and photographs of place-based interventions.

 I am deeply grateful to all of the poets who participated in this project.
-I am also indebted to my husband, Bradley Cohen, for his unflagging emotional support, keen editing eye and technical expertise, and to my talented friend Liliya Drubetskaya for her help transcribing interviews.
+I am also indebted to Liliya Drubetskaya for her help transcribing interviews and to Bradley Cohen.